bdutt001/f25-Iron/README.md

 ## 6. Troubleshooting `npm run start-stack`

-If the start script fails, it prints actionable guidance.
-Use these checks to get unstuck fast:
+If the start script fails, use these checks to get unstuck fast:

-- **`npm install` errors** – the script now installs every run; if you see permission or network issues, run `npm install` manually inside `backend/` and `frontend/` to inspect the full error log, then re-run `npm run start-stack`.
+- **`npm install` errors** – the script installs dependencies every run.
+If you see permission or network errors, run `npm install` manually inside `backend/` and `frontend/` to read the full logs, fix the issue, then re-run `npm run start-stack`.
-- **Wrong or missing `.env`** – confirm `backend/.env` contains the correct `DATABASE_URL` and your front-end `.env` (if used) points to a reachable host for your simulator or device.
-- **Railway unreachable** – verify VPN/firewall rules, run `npm test db` from `backend/`, and confirm the host/port printed by the script matches Railway’s latest assignment.
+- **Backend cannot connect to Postgres** – the script no longer validates `DATABASE_URL` for you.
+If the API process crashes immediately, re-check `backend/.env` and run `npm test db` to confirm the database is reachable from your machine.
-- **Expo cannot reach the API** – double-check the `EXPO_PUBLIC_API_URL` you set for Android/iOS.
-Android emulators need `http://10.0.2.2:8000`; physical devices must be on the same Wi-Fi and use your LAN IP.
+- **Expo cannot reach the API** – confirm the `EXPO_PUBLIC_API_URL` the script printed works for your platform.
+Android emulators need `http://10.0.2.2:8000`; iOS simulator can use `http://127.0.0.1:8000`; physical devices must be on the same Wi-Fi and use your LAN IP.

 For more context, see `docs/local-setup.md` or drop the exact console output in team chat.

 ## Useful Commands

 - `npm test db` (from `backend/`) – quick connectivity test to the configured database.
-- `npm run test:unit` (from `backend/`) – Jest test suite.
+- `npm run test:unit` (from `backend/`) – backend unit tests (Prisma mocked; safe to run anytime).
+- `npm run test:integration` (from `backend/`) – full API tests against whatever `DATABASE_URL` points to.
+Use a disposable Postgres database before running.
+- `npm run test` (from `frontend/`) – Expo/Jest component + helper tests (purely local, relies on mocks).
+- `npm run test` (repo root) – runs backend unit tests then frontend Jest tests; this is what CI executes.
 - `npm --prefix backend exec prisma migrate deploy` – apply Prisma migrations to Railway.
 - `npm --prefix backend run seed` – rebuild demo data (destructive; coordinate before running).

+## Continuous Integration

+The GitHub Actions workflow in `.github/workflows/ci.yml` runs on every push/PR to `main`.
+It installs dependencies for the repo root, backend, and frontend, then executes `npm run test` (backend unit suite) followed by `npm run test:frontend`.
+Keep both suites green before opening a PR—fails will block merges.

 ## Team Members